ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Conditionals with imports
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 When you add a conditional to an import statement, Ansible applies the condition to all tasks within the imported file.
 This behavior is the equivalent of :ref:`tag_inheritance`.
 Ansible applies the condition to every task, and evaluates each task separately.
-For example, you might have a playbook called ``main.yml`` and a tasks file called ``other_tasks.yml``:
+For example, if you want to define and then display a variable that was not previously defined, you might have a playbook called ``main.yml`` and a tasks file called ``other_tasks.yml``:

 .. code-block:: yaml

     # all tasks within an imported file inherit the condition from the import statement
     # main.yml
+    - hosts: all
+      tasks:
       - import_tasks: other_tasks.yml # note "import"
         when: x is not defined

     # other_tasks.yml
     - name: Set a variable